America Is To Blame For The Massacre in Connecticut

 I believe in the right to own a gun.
 As a conservative, I believe in a right to be able to defend myself and my home, and I believe that right is all the more necessary in today’s America.
 As a skeptic, I doubt that an outright ban on firearms would accomplish much more than to disarm the law abiding people who we don’t have to worry about in the first place.
 And as a freedom loving person, while I certainly don’t believe in armed insurrection, I do confess discomfort with the idea of a world where the government controls all the weapons.

 But I can’t avoid how I feel right now in the wake of the slaughter in Connecticut.
 I feel angry.
 I don’t remember feeling this way after Columbine, or Virginia Tech, or the Aurora Colorado movie theatre shootings.
 I remember being sad and dejected, but not angry.
+And I believe the reason I feel angry right now is because I feel I am partly responsible.
+Indeed, I feel we all are.

-When tragedies happen, it’s natural to look to somebody to blame, and groups like the N.R.A. are always the first and easiest targets.
+When tragedies happen, it’s natural to look for somebody to blame, and groups like the N.R.A. are always the first and easiest targets.
 I’ve defended them in the past.
 After all, you don’t see N.R.A. members committing massacres.
 That’s because, in addition to being obsessed about guns, they’re also obsessed with gun safety and education to ensure that guns are used in a responsible way, so that the right to own them is not compromised.

 But in their seemingly reflexive opposition to even the most reasonable and common sense regulations, they fail to consider that maybe America as a whole is simply not capable of responsible gun ownership within the framework of the current regulatory scheme.
 Or perhaps I should say, “no longer capable.”